daniel-vns/daniel-vns/README.md

 :school: Graduated in Systems Analysis and Development</br>
 💼 Currently, I work as a full-stack developer freelancer</br>
 :computer: I have a passion for technology</br>
-🎉 I love UFC, TV series, movies, and spending time with friends and family</br>
+🎉 I love UFC, TV series, movies, spending time with friends and family</br>
-🔍 Currently Seeking Job Opportunities</br>
+🔍 Open to Job Opportunities</br>

 ### 🎓 Associate degree